AWS Kinesis Data Firehose – KDF

 Kinesis Data Firehose – KDF

-• data transfer solution for delivering real time streaming data to destinations such as S3, Redshift, Elasticsearch service, and Splunk.
+• data transfer solution for delivering near real-time streaming data to destinations such as S3, Redshift, OpenSearch service, and Splunk.

 • is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration